 Today I’m sharing an exciting DIY dresser makeover that went through two phases.
 The project is exciting to me because it came together in such a scrappy manner.
 It’s a project that reflects sheer determination, compromise, and the age-old philosophy of wabi-sabi, or the art of imperfection.

-There are so many talented furniture restorers out there that share these inspirational and picture-perfect “before and afters”, which can be a little intimidating.
+There are so many talented furniture restorers out there that share these inspirational and picture-perfect “before and afters,” which can be a little intimidating.
 I mean, I enjoy rehabbing but am by no means a perfectionist.
 I’m here to reassure you that sometimes an imperfect piece of old furniture will far outweigh anything you can buy in the store.

+I grabbed a crowbar and a hammer, and within fifteen minutes, I was hauling the heavy dresser up the stairs.
+I found some white paint in the basement and gave it a quick once-over after a very light sanding.
 Unfortunately, I was so excited to get the dresser out of the wall that I didn’t get any true “Before” photos.
-Sorry!
-You can see that overall, the dresser was in decent shape.
+You can see that the dresser was in decent shape.
 The top had been painted pretty terribly, which helped me decide to go with a two-tone finish vs. sanding and refinishing the wood.

 Here is the dresser when it was two-toned.
 I love the imperfections, the dovetail drawers, the old furniture label, and the fact that it’s solid wood throughout.
 The top actually shows more age since when I first painted it.
 There are scratches and smudges, but I like it like that.